DeNic0la/ExamdateCalSync/README.md

 I personally only want the Exam entries in my Calendar and am bothered by the repetitive entries from the normal lessons.

 ## Disclaimer
+You can now Choose which events to sync to your Calendar, rendering this tool useless.
-I don't guarantee that this will work.
+This will DELETE ALL EVENTS in you target Calendar, make sure to create a new (empty) Calendar for this I don't guarantee that this will work.
 You need a Google Account to run this project in.
 I don't guarantee anything.
 You will need some computer know-how.